DandaIT04/codinGame/README.md

 find the exact day in numbers when tom's birthday will fall on.
 1 = monday, 2 = tuesday etc if m+n > 7 means his birthday is next week, so just take m+n - 7 so that it starts on next week.

+# 6_codingame
+basically print the folder directory path thingy game e.g downloads/pictures/hello.png num is number of folders the file is in folder is folder name filename is filename extension is the extension name of the file